mattermost-community/mattermost-plugin-splunk/README.md

 **Maintainer:** [@dbejanishvili](https://github.com/dbejanishvili)
 **Co-Maintainers:** [@bakurits](https://github.com/bakurits) [@Gvantsats](https://github.com/Gvantsats)

-Splunk integration for mattermost.
-Enabling users to get logs and alerts from splunk server.
-To learn more about Mattermost plugins, see [Mattermost plugin documentation](https://developers.mattermost.com/extend/plugins/).
+A Splunk integration for Mattermost which enables users to get logs and alerts from Splunk server.
+To learn more about installing and using this plugin, see [the plugin documentation](https://mattermost.gitbook.io/splunk-plugin/).

 ## License